mlswg/mls-protocol/draft-ietf-mls-protocol.md

          / \         / \     / \         / \     / \
 A       A   B       A   B   C   D       A   B   C   D
 ~~~
+{: title="Building a four-member tree to illustrate parent hashes" }

 Then the parent hashes associated to the nodes will be updated as follows (where
 we use the shorthand `ph` for parent hash, `th` for tree hash, and `osth` for